monerobuilders/libmonero/README.md

 ## Licensing

 This project is licensed under the MIT License.
 Please take a look at [LICENSE.md](LICENSE.md) for more information.

+## Roadmap

+- [x] Mnemonic generation, key and address derivation
+- [x] Support for MyMonero seeds
+- [ ] Calculating balance for wallet
+- [ ] Ability to make outgoing transactions and announcing it to network
+- [ ] Support Polyseed

 ## Why another library?